brown-palm/object-states/README.md

-# Object States: Evaluating Vision-Language Models on Physical Object Transformations
+# Do Pre-trained Vision-Language Models Encode Object States?

 This repository contains the dataset used in the paper
 **"Do Pre-trained Vision-Language Models Encode Object States?"**